jwfbean/confluent-vmware-terraform-ansible/README.md

 # vmware-lab-work

 This project encompasses a terraform and ansible environment to set up Kafka and monitoring tools.

+Based on the fantastic work done by Chris Matta (@cjmatta)

 ## Prerequisites
 * Python 3